 Chances are, you wouldn’t consider going to see an unregistered doctor or nurse.
-But is that through choice, or because we’re all so used to knowing that the NHS is there to offer us access to fully qualified, experienced healthcare professionals?
+But is that through conscious choice, or because we’re all so used to knowing that the NHS is there to offer us access to fully qualified, experienced healthcare professionals?
 When we’re at our lowest, are we really in the right place to be asking tough questions about the support that is available to us?

 The state of mental health support in England